Houmaneskandani/CS-166-Project/README.md

 **Our Task :**

-● Design a logical model of your database using the ER-model with provided requirement.
+● Design a logical model of our database using the ER-model with provided requirement.

 <img src="Phase1/IMAGE/image.png " width ="900" >